walles/catiplicator/README.md

   understand whether they passed or failed
 * Add applause sound to level-finished screen.
 One for 10/10, another one for 9/10 or less
+* Put cat picture as background for level-launching screen